Bouble

 The Bouble ([bubl]) is a 65.4 km long river in the Allier and Puy-de-Dôme departments in south central France.
 Its source is at Gouttières.
-It flows generally northeast.
+Flowing generally northeast, the Bouble drains an area of 555 km2 (214 sq mi).
 It is a left tributary of the Sioule into which it flows between Saint-Pourçain-sur-Sioule and Bayet.

 Departments and communes along its course

 This list is ordered from source to mouth: